SAP/luigi/client/public/README.md

 If you want to try Luigi out, see the [examples](https://github.com/kyma-project/luigi/tree/master/core/examples).

-For documentation on Luigi Core, see [Luigi documentation](https://github.com/kyma-project/luigi/tree/master/docs).
+For documentation on Luigi framework, see [Luigi documentation](https://github.com/kyma-project/luigi/tree/master/docs).